Duration

 Presentation

 The D.U.
-Innovation Valorisation Partenariats is a diploma course which offers staff from research organisations, companies and students the opportunity to study all the themes linked to scientific data and research relating to "living organisms".
+Innovation Valorisation Partenariats is a diploma course that offers staff from research organizations, companies, and students the opportunity to study all topics related to scientific data and research on living organisms.

 One day per week from mid-March to the end of June.